Medium Difficult Bible Quiz with Answers.

 He was reluctant and fearful to speak with Jesus during the day.

-He asked Jesus about the meaning of being
+He inquired of Jesus about the significance of being "born again."

 John 2:3